ZhangShuTHU/China-TIMES-MCA/README.md

 The files containing the uncertainty parameters can be obtained by modifying the `.dd` file, `.gen` file and `.run` file of the medium case using `MATLAB`.
 As an example, the PEAK30 scenario is able to automatically perform 1,000 cases by running the `peak30.m`.

-Note: The data involved in this study are given in the supplementary information, and other data in the database are not open source for the time being due to confidentiality reasons.
+Note: The data involved in this study are given in the supplementary information, and other data in the database are not open source due to confidentiality reasons.
 Therefore the excel sheet `mca-peak30.xlsx` containing the raw database data is not available as a demo in this step.
 Since the complete energy system model cannot be run partially in modules, this step in the DEMO cannot be implemented for the time being.
 For a real model, this step takes more than 6 hours.

 ## Data Analysis & Processing
-After getting all the data, after `Tableau Prep Builder` processing (not necessary, but can speed up the subsequent process), the data stored in `.xlsx` is transformed into database data that can be read and written quickly.
+After getting all the data, we use `Tableau Prep Builder` process data (not necessary, but can speed up the subsequent process).
+The data stored in `.csv` is transformed into database data that can be read and written quickly.

 In `Tableau`, we do most of the visualization work by setting up pivot tables to show the results of the model.
 Exporting these images as vector images takes about 2 minutes.